KamiliaBlow/Lancer-communication-module/README.md

 EN
 ```
 This module allows you to display a message to the GM for all players on behalf of the NPC, this can be useful for briefing or playing as the AI.
+The module does not depend on any system and can be used anywhere, but it was created specifically for Lancer RPG.

+The button to interact with this menu, is located in the token tools menu.

 The module has settings:
 - Character Name
 - Character portrait
 - Message
 - Typing sound (it is recommended to use sounds that are made to be as long as the character sounds in Undertale or Deltarune) this setting is optional and can be left blank.
+- Message box style
+- It is possible to create a macro with preset settings in advance (button in the send message menu) to activate it at the right moment for the story.

 Also in the module settings you can set the text typing speed and the volume of the typing sound
 ```